 The history of the Law School of Shanghai Jiao Tong University began with the establishment of the Teaching and Research Department of Law in 1986.
 After six years' exploration, the undergraduate program in law was formally established in 1992.
 The first group of undergraduates in law was admitted in 1993, thus starting the university’s modern era of professional education in law.
 In 1996, the Law Department was established, which acquired the right to confer master's degrees in law in 1998.
 On June 8, 2002, the Law School was established, and RMB 25m was earmarked to carry out the first phase of construction.
 The Law School thus entered into a period of rapid development.
 While sticking to its core mission of educating law undergraduates, the Law School obtained the right to confer master's degrees in 8 grade-2 disciplines and grade-1 disciplines in law, the right to confer the Juris in law specialty, as well as the right to confer the doctoral degree in constitutional law and administrative law.

-On July 31, 2007, the Leo KoGuan Foundation of the United States generously donated USD 30 million to the Law School to construct a law building on the Xuhui campus of the university, engage famous professors in law, build an academic brand and cultivate talents for governing the country and teaching the next generation of law majors.
-On September 20, 2008, the Law School of Shanghai Jiao Tong University was renamed the "Leo KoGuan School of Law of Shanghai Jiao Tong University" in order to commemorate the magnanimous act of the Leo KoGuan Foundation.
+On July 31, 2007, the Leo KoGuan Foundation of the United States generously donated USD 30m to the Law School to construct a law building on the Xuhui campus of the university, engage famous professors in law, build an academic brand and cultivate talents for law development.
+On September 20, 2008, the Law School of Shanghai Jiao Tong University was renamed the "Leo KoGuan School of Law of Shanghai Jiao Tong University" in order to commemorate this donation by the Leo KoGuan Foundation.